nicc777/docker_ubuntu_latest_postgres/README.md

 It is work on progress and mostly for myself to learn more about Docker.

+## Default Credentials

+The script `scripts/start_db.sh` will create a database `docker` with username `docker` and password `docker` - to change any of these, update the script before the initial build.

 ## Building the Image

 The build process can be started with the familiar: